 History of Art A level is, of course, ideal for anyone who wants to pursue study in History of Art at undergraduate level; studying History of Art at university is an immensely enjoyable course and can lead to further study of art history at graduate level, or into a wide range of careers including work in arts administration, art galleries, museums, auction houses, art conservation, curatorial posts, and the travel and tourism industries to name just a few.
 In addition, History of Art A level combines well with (and is a good preparation for) other humanities subjects at university (such as literature and history), but it is equally a good choice for those studying Art and Design courses.

-Robert Hughes, The Shock of the New: Art and the Century of Change (Thames and Hudson, Revised Edition 1991)
+The Shock of the New: Art and the Century of Change, Robert Hughes

 Hailed as the best, most readable and provocative account of modern art ever written.
 Covers one hundred years of modern art from cubism to pop and avant-garde.

 What Are You Looking At?
 150 Years of Modern Art in the Blink of an Eye, Will Gompertz

 What’s the point of modern art?
 BBC Arts Editor and former director at Tate Modern Will Gompertz takes you on a whirlwind tour to hear the stories behind the masterpieces, meet the artists and help you understand what you’re looking at.

 Presents 500 artists from across the international art scene highlighting iconic works and classics of the future.

 The Story of Art, E.H.
 Gombrich

 Classic for all art lovers exploring selected art history from the perspective of the artists.

 Publishes books on art, photography, design and contemporary culture.